-- Approximately 100 acres will be moved for nuisance. - Approximately 50 acres will be treated with herbicides for nuisance weed control.
-Locations of Planned Treatments - Reference HATS layer Nuisance Vegetation Management.
+• Approximately 20 acres will be mowed for nuisance.

+• Approximately 10 acres will be treated with herbicides for nuisance weed control.
+Locations of Planned Treatments

+• Reference HATS layer - Nuisance Vegetation Management.

-- Mowing along I-82 occurs in the fall and winter for control of Kochia and Russian thistle skeletons when time allows. - Engage local partners, such as City and County Governments, local businesses, and bordering land owners to take interest and support our vegetation management program & policies.
+• Engage local partners, such as City and County Governments, local businesses, and bordering land owners to take interest and support our vegetation management program & policies.
 Propose agreements and shared cost strategies.